BuGlessRB/lockandload/README.md

    Loads Javascript file.
 If the second optional argument `"async"` is provided, the load will be asynchronous.
 If the third optional argument is true, the script will be loaded without `crossOrigin` parameter (typically needed to load GTM).
+We attempt to deduplicate for repeated `js()` calls to the same file.
 - `jsa(alias, path)`<br />
    Define aliases for javascript file paths to be referenced through `require.load(alias)` to load the file on demand.